Manitoba's Wild Kingdom: History

 Pearlman released the band's debut album, ...And You?, in 1990 on Popular Metaphysics, co-branded with MCA.
 It is 25 minutes long, contains ten songs, and was released in Germany, the UK, and the US on CD, LP, and cassette.
 All the songs were written by bass player Andy Shernoff who also produced the album.
 The cover of the album was controversial in that it depicted an image from a Nazi recruiting poster from World War II.
 The Dictators had experienced similar provocation around their first album, Go Girl Crazy!, which contained the songs "Master Race Rock" and "Back to Africa".
 Perhaps ironic was that most bandmembers, of both bands, were and are Jewish.
 The album itself was well received.
 Rolling Stone called it "the first great punk rock album of the '90s", and AllMusic's Geoff Ginsberg called the album "amazing", and also said of it, "Twenty-five minutes of blazing, cleanly recorded punk/metal, the disc is close to perfect, if a bit short."
-They filmed a video for the song "The Party Starts Now!!", featuring the future Mrs. Kelsey Grammer, Camille Donatacci, that received regular airplay on MTV and rose to No. 8 on its Video Countdown in the summer of 1990."The Party Starts Now!!" also appeared in the film of that year Kindergarten Cop, near the beginning of the film when Arnold Schwarzenegger's character walks into a club.
+They filmed a video for the song "The Party Starts Now!!", featuring the future Mrs. Kelsey Grammer, Camille Donatacci, that received regular airplay on MTV and rose to No. 8 on its Video Countdown in the summer of 1990.
+"The Party Starts Now!!" also appeared in a film of that year, Kindergarten Cop, near the beginning when Arnold Schwarzenegger's character walks into a club.